 IBM 5100 -- the portable computer.
 It gave birth to the laptop.

-The IBM 5100 had a 16-bit processor, took quarter-inch cartridge (QIC) magnetic tape drives and gave users the option to switch the screen between white on black and black on white.
+The IBM 5100 had a 16-bit processor, took a quarter-inch cartridge (QIC) magnetic tape drive, and allowed users to switch the screen between white on black and black on white.
 Fancy!

 What was the first laptop?